Outgoing Erasmus+ traineeship

 Foreign language courses for outgoing students

-You can find all the information you need to enroll and participate in foreign language courses by visiting the CLAT website.
+You can find all the information you need to enroll and join in the foreign language courses by visiting CLAT website.

 What is it?

 Erasmus + for placement purposes is an opportunity for students and recent graduates to complete a placement period in public or private companies, training or research centres in a member EU country, Iceland, Liechtenstein, Norway or Turkey.

 - you are regularly enrolled at the University of Genoa